faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/download.md

 ```bash
 pip install faultdiagnosistoolbox
 ```
-The toolbox requires Python 3.10 or newer and works on Linux, MacOS, and Windows.
+The toolbox requires a recent Python and works on Linux, MacOS, and Windows.
 The package is a binary installation, if there are any issues with installation on your system, please contact Erik Frisk ([erik.frisk@liu.se](mailto:erik.frisk@liu.se)).

+Python-specific documentation can be found at [readthedocs](https://faultdiagnosistoolbox.readthedocs.io/).

 # Matlab Installation
 The latest version of the package can always be obtained from this page